Finite Chow-Witt correspondences: Finite MW-correspondences

 and a ring homomorphism $\sKMW_0(X)\to \cor k(X,X)$.
 For any smooth scheme $Y$, composition of morphisms endows the group $\cor k(Y,X)$ with the structure of a left $\sKMW_0(X)$-module and a right $\sKMW_0(Y)$-module. \end{exem}

 \begin{defin} Let $\cor k$ be the category whose objects are smooth schemes and whose morphisms are the abelian groups $\cor k(X,Y)$ defined in Section \ref{sec:fGW}.
-We call it the \emph{category of finite Chow-Witt correspondences over $k$}. \end{defin}
+We call it the \emph{category of finite MW-correspondences over $k$}. \end{defin}

 We see that $\cor k$ is an additive category, with disjoint union as direct sum.
-Associating $\graph f$ to any morphism of smooth schemes $f:X\to Y$ gives a functor $\sm{k}\to \cor k$. \begin{rem} The category of finite correspondences as defined by Voevodsky can be recovered by replacing Chow-Witt groups by Chow groups in our definition.
+We let the reader check that associating $\graph f$ to any morphism of smooth schemes $f:X\to Y$ gives a functor $\tilde\gamma:\sm{k}\to \cor k$. \begin{rem} The category of finite correspondences as defined by Voevodsky can be recovered by replacing Chow-Witt groups by Chow groups in our definition.
 Indeed, when $Y$ is equidimensional of dimension $d=\dim Y$ and $T \in \Adm(X,Y)$,

 since the previous group in the Gersten complex is zero because $T$ is $d$-dimensional, and the following group is also zero because there are no negative $\K$-groups.
 The composition of Voevodsky's finite correspondences coincides with ours as one can easily see from Lecture $1$ in \cite{Mazza06}.